Nefario3k/Base-template/README.md

-# Base Nuxt 3 Minimal Starter
+# Scelloo Vue|Nuxt 3 Minimal Starter

+## Description

+This project is built on vue.js (Nuxt3) and uses tailwind, scss and vuetify for styling and components as well as v-auto-animate for animation and vue inbuitl animation tags

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

+## Requirement

+- Node 20+
+- Npm

 ## Setup

-Make sure to install the dependencies:
+Make sure to install the dependencies first:

 ```bash
 # npm